Insight on how real small businesses handle PTO

-Tony say what often happens in blue collar work is that people use their PTO for things that don’t bring them enjoyment.
-“I want people to come to work and feel like they have security, where they don’t have to worry about issues in their life and worry about losing their jobs if their kids are sick or someone die,” Tony says.
+Tony says what often happens in blue-collar work is that people use their PTO for things that don’t bring them enjoyment.
+“I want people to come to work and feel like they have security, where they don’t have to worry about issues in their life and worry about losing their jobs if their kids are sick or someone dies,” Tony says.

 And the benefit?

-Company: one of the nation’s fastest growing hair care companies, with products in 2,500 stores worldwide (website)
+Company: One of the nation’s fastest-growing hair care companies, with products in 2,500 stores worldwide

 Number of Employees with PTO: 9

-PTO Policy: Take what you need, within reason + paid birthdays
+PTO Policy: Take what you need, within reason, and paid time off for birthdays

 Headquarters: Detroit, Michigan